 Kidnappers may try to coerce a news organization into running propaganda or one-sided coverage of their viewpoint.
 In the 1990s, leftist guerrillas and rightist paramilitaries in Colombia often kidnapped journalists to coerce news outlets into coverage of their political grievances.
 In 2006, Brazil’s TV Globo aired a homemade video detailing perceived deficiencies in prison conditions after a local criminal gang kidnapped a station reporter and technician.
 The two journalists were later freed.
 Editors need to recognize that acceding to kidnappers’ demands could invite future attempts at coerced coverage.

 In another form of coercion, captors may demand that a journalist make propagandistic statements on video.
 Some journalists have agreed, calculating that it may increase their chances of safe release.
 Others have resisted in the belief that displaying independence may give them some leverage with their captors.
 The decision depends entirely on the circumstances and the individuals involved.
+John Cantlie, a British journalist who has been held by the Islamic State since 2014, has been forced to make propaganda videos for the group.

 How to respond depends in part on local circumstances.
 Reporting a threat to police is usually good practice in places with strong rule of law and trustworthy law enforcement.
 In nations where law enforcement is corrupt, reporting a threat may be futile or even counterproductive.
 Those factors should be weighed carefully.